What Conditions does HBOT treat?

 Will using the Chamber cause Seizures?

 Oxygen-induced seizures are very rare (1/10,000) and are typically seen at higher pressures.
 It should be noted that this is not epilepsy and will not cause further seizure activity, but instead is a one-time single episode that is treated by discontinuing the oxygen session.
 Most of these seizures have been shown to be related to low blood sugars or an elevation in body temperature.
 Experienced chamber operators should be able to minimize the potential risks of seizure.
 In saying that, many individuals with epilepsy, particularly children, have successfully used hyperbaric oxygen therapy to reduce seizure activity.
 This has been demonstrated both clinically and also in research studies.
-One study showed an 82% effectiveness; moreover, 68% significantly effective in reducing seizures with hyperbaric oxygenation therapy. <epilepsy study>
+One study showed an 82% effectiveness; moreover, 68% significantly effective in reducing seizures with hyperbaric oxygenation therapy. <

 I heard 1.3 ATA can cause bacteria/mold to form.
 Is this true?